maitraiya/project/readme.txt

 1. Create GIT Repository / Folder
 > git init

+2. Check the status of your files
+> git status

+3. Log your changes with command
+> git log

-2. Put your project inside the repository
+3. Put your project inside the repository

     Process to put project files in repository
     1. Tracking Area -> Staging Area => git add <fileName>/ git add .
     2. Staging Area -> Commited => git commit -m "Any message"
     3. Committed

-3. Check the status of your files
+4. Connect your git with github
+> git remote add origin <github repo url>
+    To check if connection is established
+    > git remote

+5. Send these files/commits to GITHUB
-> git status
+> git push testOrigin

+6. Create a new branch

 Exit vim editor